SnesFX/Trojan.Haxe.Offiz/README.md

 # Trojan.Haxe.Offiz

-* A you are an idiot recreation in haxe.
+* A work in progress You are an idiot recreation in haxe.
 (I'm in love with this virus lmao.)

 # Notes and Concerns